kitten/react-static-plugin-md-pages/README.md

 This plugin provides two hooks `useMarkdownPage` and `useMarkdownTree`.
-The former returns information about the current page's markdown data and the latter returns a nested tree of all markdown pages (as long as you're on a markdown page.)
+The former returns information about the current page's markdown data and the latter returns a nested tree of all markdown pages.

+The `useMarkdownPage` hook is available as long as you are on any of the markdown page, `useMarkdownTree` is available in any react-static page.

 ```
 useMarkdownPage()